Umarp5/Covid-Analysis/README.md

 # Covid-Analysis
 An SQL analysis of reported COVID-19 deaths and vaccinations worldwide as of March 7, 2023.

-Data Analysis Question & Answers
-Download Excel files with the SQL queries output used in Tableau Public visualization.

 Two key datasets for this case study